Academics > The Preparatory Program > Achievement Scale and Interpretation

 By the end of the course, the students will be able to:

-5. format writing according to academic norms
+5. format paragraphs according to basic academic norms.

 Speaking